NuSnips/CCNA-Labs/Configurations/02-vlans-and-trunking/README.md

 **Technical Reasoning:**

 - **nonegotiate:** Disables DTP.
-This prevents a malicious user from using a tool like Yersinia to spoof a switch and negotiate a trunk to capture traffic from all VLANs.
+This prevents a malicious user from using a tools to spoof a switch and negotiate a trunk to capture traffic from all VLANs.
-- **native vlan 999:** By moving untagged traffic to a "Dead-End" VLAN that has no users and no IP, we mitigate VLAN Hopping (Double-Tagging) attacks.
+- **native vlan 999:** By moving untagged traffic to a "Dead End" VLAN that has no users and no IP, we mitigate VLAN Hopping (Double-Tagging) attacks.

 ---